-- Article 5.1.1: The '2-1-2' scheduled for DLA will be modified to a '4-1' schedule, therefore the 'late start/early release' day for DLA will occur on Fridays.
-The site administrator will provide a year-long calendar of the '4-1' schedule, including those weeks impacted by 'rolled over' meeting times impacted by Monday and Friday holidays. - Article 12: Modify teacher evaluation tools to reflect National Frameworks for Blended Learning.
-All other aspects of Article 12 relative to timelines, procedures, rights, etc., shall remain in place. - This MOU will 'sunset' June 30, 2023. - The parties agree to meet no later than May 31, 2023 to determine ongoing consideration of the above.
+Article 5.1.1 The 2-1-2 schedule will be modified to 4-1, therefore the late start/early release day for DLA will occur on Fridays.
+Student instructional day ends at 12 p.m.
+PLC and TLC meetings run from 1 p.m. until 3 p.m.
+The site administrator will provide a year-long calendar of the 4-1 schedule by the first day of school yearly.
+This should include those weeks impacted by "rolled over" meeting times impacted by Monday and Friday holidays.

+Article 12 Modify teacher evaluation tools for Elementary VL, and Middle and High School Independent Study programs to reflect National Frameworks for Blended Learning (iNACOL).
+All other aspects of Article 12 relative to timelines, procedures, rights, etc. shall remain in place.